 The Intercity takes nearly 10 hours from Milan to Bari, stopping at all main stations; the Frecciabianca takes about 8 hours; and the new limited stop Frecciarossa service takes 6 hours 30 minutes.
 You can get direct trains or there are options involving changing at Bologna.
 Several services leave Milan between 7am and 8am, so having left London just after lunch, you can be in Bari by 2.30pm the following day on the fastest Italian service, and by 5pm on the slowest.

-The top of the range fast Frecciarosso trains only currently go as far as Bari, although there are plans to extend them to Brindisi and Lecce.
+The top of the range fast Frecciarosso trains only currently go as far as Bari, plans to extend them to Brindisi and Lecce seem to have been put on hold for the moment.
+Although they are definitely the most comfortable train option (seating and facilities are excellent), it seems to us hardly worth paying a lot more money to cut not much more than and hour off the time the trip takes on a Frecciabianca.
 Frecciabianca and Intercity trains go to Brindisi and Lecce; most Intercity and some Frecciabiancas stop at Ostuni.

 It is well worth getting some food and drink to take with you on the train (we have found the best place for "supplies" at Milan Centrale is Hudson News, right next to the platforms, but there are other places).
-There are limited buffet facilities on Frecciarossa and Frecciabianca trains but none at all on Intercity trains - so if you go for the cheaper, slower train make sure you have got a good stock of food and drink.
+There are limited buffet facilities on Frecciarossa (this also has a decent restaurant option) and Frecciabianca trains but none at all on Intercity trains - so if you go for the cheaper, slower train make sure you have got a good stock of food and drink.

 The quickest way - with an overnight stop